jasonleedesign/govuk-prototype-kit/docs/documentation/make-first-prototype/branching.md

 This kind of logic goes in a file called `app/routes.js`.
 Routes tell the kit what to do when the user goes to specific pages, and it’s written in JavaScript.

-The route takes the answer the user gave to the first question and either show them the next question or the ineligible page, depending on their answer.
+The route takes the answer the user gave to the first question and either shows them the next question or the ineligible page, depending on their answer.

 ## Create the ineligible page